Human Services Professional Diploma

 Note: The institution you wish to transfer to makes the final determination on the transfer credits they will accept.
 Before commencing your studies at Columbia College, please consult with the institution you are planning on transferring to.

-- out of high school for one year
+- Out of high school for 1 year

-- Attend Columbia College’s tuition-free College Skills for Success course (20 hours) before the start of your program.
+- Attend Columbia College’s Program Orientation prior to the start of the program.